Assumption Chapel: 1870s plague

-The chapel
+The first chapel

-In Stearns County, about a month after the Statewide day of Prayer, newly ordained Father Leo Winter, OSB, was assigned to the Parish of St. James in Jacobs Prairie with the mission of St. Nicholas some eight miles away.
+In Stearns County, about a month after the Statewide day of Prayer, newly ordained Father Leo Winter, OSB, was assigned to the Parish of St. James in Jacobs Prairie, with further responsibility for the mission of St. Nicholas eight miles away.
 In the midst of the plague, Father Winter encouraged the people to continue their prayers of supplication.

-Father Winter felt that they should petition the Virgin Mary to intercede for them to God for relief from the grasshoppers.
+According to Fr.
+Robert J. Voigt, Father Winter, "felt the plague was a punishment sent by God because the people had become too self-sufficient.
+They had their plots of land by now and some income, so they started to forget about God.
+Father Leo felt it was time for the people to repent of their waywardness and plead with God to remove the plague.
+So he urged the people to continue that Day of Prayer in their homes and he did so himself in their churches."

+One Sunday, while Father Winter was saying the Offertory of the Tridentine Mass, the thought came to him of urging his parishioners to promise to build a chapel in honor of Mary, Help of Christians, so that She would intercede with Her Son for relief from the grasshopper plague.
 Father Winter talked over the idea with fellow parishioners.
-They decided to build a chapel in Mary’s honor and to offer Masses of Thanksgiving every Saturday.
+They decided to build a chapel upon Marienberg in the Blessed Virgin’s honor and to offer Masses of Thanksgiving on every Saturday.

 The parishioners of the two parishes agreed.
-They would build a chapel "to honor the mother of God, to take refuge in her as their intercessor and be freed from the ravages of the grasshopper plague."
+They vowed to build a chapel "to honor the mother of God, to take refuge in her as their intercessor and be freed from the ravages of the grasshopper plague."
 Two farmers donated seven acres halfway between the two parishes of St. James and St. Nicholas.
 Construction on the Chapel began July 16, 1877.
-Laura Ingalls Wilder recorded that the grasshoppers left suddenly that month.
+Laura Ingalls Wilder alleges that the grasshoppers left suddenly that month.

+All told, the chapel cost a total of $865 and was completed in less than a month.
+A pilgrimage statue of the Blessed Virgin holding the Christ Child was carved by Slovenian-immigrant Joseph Ambroziz, an 80-year old farmer and folk artist from St. Joseph, Minnesota.